Building a Frontend

 npm create vite@latest my-counter-frontend -- --template react-ts

 This command creates a new folder with a React project using TypeScript.
-Open my-counter-frontend
+Open

 in your favorite IDE.